zydee3/DAPPF/README.md

 # Starting Off
-The project is built in jetbrain's clion IDE.
-You should be able to just open the file and compile straight away as the project was set up already for you.
+The project is built in JetBrain's CLion IDE.
+You should be able to simply open the file and compile straight away.
 Connect your github so you can make pull requests to the main branch.

 # Framework
 Within the framework are four main directories which pertains to each layer (1-3) of the framework.
 The fourth layer is written by the user however the framework provides an interface for interaction between handlers and the framework.